Guliisgreat/android_world_plus/docs/BMOCA_TASKS_SNAPSEED.md

 #### SnapseedTask9
 - **Complexity**: 3.0
 - **Description**: Apply "Pop" filter after enabling dark theme
-- **Goal**: "Apply noir Pop filter to an image after setting dark theme in Snapseed"
+- **Goal**: "Apply noir Pop filter to an image after setting dark theme in the Snapseed app"
 - **Success Criteria**: Dark theme is enabled AND "Pop" filter is applied to an image

 #### SnapseedTask10
 - **Complexity**: 3.0
 - **Description**: Apply "Pop" filter after setting format quality to 100%
-- **Goal**: "Apply noir Pop filter to an image after setting format quality to JPG 100% in Snapseed"
+- **Goal**: "Apply noir Pop filter to an image after setting format quality to JPG 100% in the Snapseed app"
 - **Success Criteria**: Format quality is "100" AND "Pop" filter is applied

 #### SnapseedTask11
 - **Complexity**: 3.0
 - **Description**: Apply "Pop" filter after setting image sizing to 2000px
-- **Goal**: "Apply noir Pop filter to an image after setting image sizing to 2000 px in Snapseed"
+- **Goal**: "Apply noir Pop filter to an image after setting image sizing to 2000 px in the Snapseed app"
 - **Success Criteria**: Image sizing is "2000" AND "Pop" filter is applied

 ## Testing